Izumi Sushi Castle Rock — What We Tried, Menu, and What to Know Before You Go

 Beverage program

 The whiskey shelf is the standout: we spotted Macallan 12, Macallan Rare Cask, Macallan Harmony Collection, and Yamazaki 12 — those are real pours.
 Don Julio 1942 is on the tequila side.
-They have hot and cold sake (still confirming brands), Riesling and Sauvignon Blanc on the wine list (which is still being built out), and Pepsi products for non-alcoholic.
-Beer selection is one we'll follow up on.

 If you're going for the bar, settle in.